pnp/blog/content/post/how-to-get-started-with-graph-explorer.md

 10, and Enterprise Mobility and Security and can be used by makers and developers.
 To get started to use the Graph API, the Graph Team offers us a very fantastic tool called **Graph Explorer**.
 What does it do?
 Well, it lets us explore Graph!
-It\'s a learning playground where we can try out requests, get responses, learn about permission scopes, and more.
+It's a learning playground where we can try out requests, get responses, learn about permission scopes, and more.
 To access Graph Explorer, visit [aka.ms/ge](https://aka.ms/ge) and make yourself familiar with it:
 {{< image alt="overview.png" src="images/blog/how-to-get-started-with-graph-explorer/overview.png" >}}
 ### Authentication
 You can decide if you want to sign in or if you want to try out with sample data provided by Microsoft.
-I recommend \'playing\' in your developer tenant; if you don\'t have one, [learn here how to join the Microsoft 365 developer program and get a developer tenant](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/what-is-a-dev-tenant-and-why-would-you-want-one/ba-p/2036610).
+I recommend 'playing' in your developer tenant; if you don't have one, [learn here how to join the Microsoft 365 developer program and get a developer tenant](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/what-is-a-dev-tenant-and-why-would-you-want-one/ba-p/2036610).
 The benefit of signing in with your (developer) account is, that you can